nucliweb/webperf-snippets/README.md

 ### Fonts Preloaded, Loaded, and Used Avobe The Fold

-List all the fonts preloaded via resources hints, all the fonts loaded via CSS, and all the fonts used in the viewport avobe the fold.
+List all the fonts preloaded via resources hints, all the fonts loaded via CSS, and all the fonts used in the viewport above the fold.

 ```js
 const linkElements = document.querySelectorAll(`link[rel="preload"]`);